leoguedesoliveira/leoguedesoliveira/README.md

 FullStack Developer
 -------------------

-Developing front-end solutions with React.js.
+Developing front-end solutions with Node.js and React.js.
 I always try to keep up to date with best practices.

 * 🌍  I'm based in Osasco-SP
 * ✉️  You can contact me at [leonardoguedes.dasilvaguedesol@gmail.com](mailto:leonardoguedes.dasilvaguedesol@gmail.com)